VPS

 When a packet matches a rule, it is assigned a target, which can be another chain or one of these special values:

-RETURN: stops the packet from going through a chain and tells it to return to the previous chain.
+- RETURN: stops the packet from traversing a chain and tells it to go back to the previous chain.

-In this iptables tutorial, we will work with one of the default tables called "filter."
-This table has three chains:
+In this iptables tutorial, we will work with one of the default tables, called "filter."
+This table consists of three chains:

-Before starting this guide, make sure you have root or sudo SSH access to your machine running Ubuntu 16.04 or higher.
-You can connect via PuTTY (Windows) or the terminal (Linux, macOS).
-If you have a Holy VPS, you can find your SSH login details in the "Servers" tab of hPanel.
+Before starting this guide, make sure you have SSH root or sudo access to your machine running Ubuntu 16.04 or higher.
+You can establish the connection through PuTTY (Windows) or the terminal (Linux, macOS).
+If you have a Holy VPS, you can get the SSH login details in the "Servers" tab of hPanel.

 Important: iptables rules only apply to IPv4.
-If you want to configure a firewall for IPv6, you need to use "ip6tables" instead.
+If you want to set up a firewall for the IPv6 protocol, you will need to use "ip6tables" instead.

 How to Install and Use the Linux Iptables Firewall

-We’ll divide this iptables tutorial into three steps.
-First, you’ll learn how to install the tool on Ubuntu.
-Second, we’ll show you how to define rules.
-Finally, we’ll guide you through making iptables changes persistent.
+We will divide this iptables tutorial into three steps.
+First, you will learn how to install the tool on Ubuntu.
+Second, we will show you how to define the rules.
+Finally, we will guide you through making persistent changes to iptables.

 1. Install Iptables

-Iptables comes preinstalled on most Linux distributions.
-However, if you don’t have it on your Ubuntu/Debian system by default, follow these steps:
+Iptables comes preinstalled in most Linux distributions.
+However, if you don't have it on your Ubuntu/Debian system by default, follow the steps below:

-Connect to your server via SSH.
-If you don’t know how, check our SSH tutorial.
+- Connect to your server via SSH.
+If you don't know how, you can read our SSH tutorial.

 sudo apt-get update